Agricultural Application

 4. SIZE: Minimum acreage may not be required for agricultural assessment.

-Optimum Acres *
+Pasture Optimum Acres*

 10 Cows breeding age females or equivalent animal units 20